--inherit Enable inherit of the system environment variables that were set when the Application Service Manager server was started.
+-inherit Enable inherit of the system environment variables that were set when the ASM server was started.

 -start Start asm srv service (if installed)

 -stop Stop asm srv service (if installed)

--install Install asm srv service -remove Remove asm srv service -p[ort] <port number=""></port> Override default TCP/IP listening port. -home <home directo-ry=""></home> Set program home directory for Application Service Manager Server.
-This option is mandatory. -r <time in="" seconds=""></time> Refresh interval for which Application Service Manager scans the existence of the process for instances with Running status.
-Minimum refresh time is 10 seconds.
-Default refresh time is 30 seconds. -?, -h[elp] Display help/usage information -d Debug info (verbose output) for daemon 'asm_srv' written to (typically) %windir%\temp\asm_srv.log. -V Version information
+-install Install asm srv service

+-remove Remove asm srv service

+-p[ort] <port number=""></port> Override default TCP/IP listening port.

+-home <home directo-<br="">ry&gt;</home> Set program home directory for ASM Server.
+This option is mandatory.

+-r <time in="" seconds=""></time> Refresh interval for which ASM scans the existence of the process for instances with Running status.
+Default refresh time is 10 seconds.

+-?, -h[elp] Display help/usage information

+-d Debug info (verbose output) for daemon asm_srv that is written to (typically) %windir%\temp\asm_srv.log -V Version information

-To change the -home parameter, you must stop the Application Service Manager Server.
+To change the -home parameter, you must stop the ASM Server.
 Change the -home parameter and restart the server with this new -home parameter.

-- If no additional arguments are provided to the start-stop or install command, the arguments of a previous call will be used.
-If the arguments were provided once, these arguments are used after a reboot or by means of the Control Panel, or if manual, these arguments are used from the command line. - If you use the -d option, additional events are written in the Event Viewer, for example, the location of the debug file is also shown in the Event Viewer.
-Check the events in the Event Viewer when the Application Service Manager Server is started with the -d argument.
+- If no additional arguments are provided to the start-stop or install command, the arguments of a previous call are used.
+If the arguments were provided once, these arguments are used after a reboot or through the Control Panel.
+If manual, these arguments are used from the command line. - If you use the -d option, additional events are written in the Event Viewer.
+For example, the location of the debug file is also shown in the Event Viewer.
+Check the events in the Event Viewer when the ASM Server is started with the -d argument.